 A: Parts quality & availability is extremely important to us.
 Burroughs has 100+ forward stocking locations (FSLs) and our 500+ fleet cargo vans to get you parts fast.
 Our proprietary predictive logistics capability anticipates parts replacement needs and ensures field part availability.
 Plus, our equipment is backed by a competitive warranty + full maintenance contract.

 Q: Can Burroughs pull diagnostics “trace” files from ATMs?

 A: Yes, we routinely pull them for analysis in trouble-shooting.

-Q: When an OEM releases a new ATM model, how long does it take Burroughs to get technicians trained on that model?
+Q: When an OEM releases a new product model, how long does it take Burroughs to get technicians trained on that model?

-Q: Do you need any documentation, training, etc. from an OEM in order to service that ATM?
+Q: Do you need any documentation, training, etc. from an OEM in order to service equipment?

 A: No. We have performed our own internal training for OEM support for more than 20 years.
-This has given us the ability to tailor our training specific to our fleet and the real-world issues that our field engineers and tech support group encounter.
+This has given us the ability to tailor our training specific to our fleet and the real-world issues that our service technicians and tech support group encounter.
 It is also one of the reasons why we have co-located our training group with our Level 2/3 tech support.